sindre-frisvold-git/redis-docs/docs/guide/go-redis-monitoring.md

 go get github.com/go-redis/redis/extra/redisotel/v8
 ```

-To instrument Redis client, you need to add the hook provided by redisotel:
+To instrument Redis client, you need to add the hook provided by redisotel.
+The same methods can be
+used to instrument `redis.Client`, `redis.ClusterClient`, and `redis.Ring`.

 ```go
 import (